 Round Patio Tables

 Round tables are perfect for smaller patios and gardens.
-Like a square table they feel more intimate, conducive to good conversation.
+Like a square table, they feel more intimate and conducive to good conversation.

 They're a good use of space and seem to have a more informal feel to them.
 The downside of the larger round tables is that while you can still see other diners the people on the opposite side can feel a little far away.

 You might need to shout across your Lazy Susan to be heard but at least you can easily share the condiments!

 If you’ve got any photos of your Lazy Susan garden furniture in situ, then we’d also love to see a few snaps for our Do Some Good charity campaign.
 You can tag us @LazySusanFurniture on Instagram or Facebook or email them to us at [email protected].